-Rheumatoid arthritis is a type of autoimmune disease.
-The body’s immune system mistakenly attacks the joints, causing pain, inflammation, and reduced joint mobility.
+Rheumatoid arthritis (RA) is a type of autoimmune disease.
+It causes the immune system to mistakenly attacks the joints, causing pain, inflammation, and reduced mobility.
 In some people, the condition may also lead to hair loss.

 However, people who have hereditary pattern baldness may find that certain RA medications trigger or accelerate this type of hair loss.